amosbastian/fpl/docs/classes/player.rst

 Player
 ================

+.. module:: fpl

-Information for the :class:`Player` is taken from e.g. the following endpoints:
+Information for the :class:`Player <fpl.models.player.Player>` is taken from e.g. the following endpoints:

     https://fantasy.premierleague.com/drf/elements
     https://fantasy.premierleague.com/drf/element-summary/1 (optional)

 The information from the latter endpoint is only included when ``include_summary`` is ``True``.

-An example of what information a :class:`Player` (Petr Cech) contains is shown below (without summary included):
+An example of what information a :class:`Player <fpl.models.player.Player>` (Petr Cech) contains is shown below (without summary included):

 .. code-block:: javascript